Troubleshooting

 Local Network: No Response

 This indicates a connectivity problem.
 Verify that you are using the correct server address and port number.
-Check the network connectivity between the two systems and make sure that an ExpeDat server is running on the remote system.
+Check the network connectivity between the two systems and make sure that an ExpeDat server is running on the remote system at the given port.

 If there is a firewall or NAT device in the path, make sure that it is configured to pass through the UDP port number of the server.
 For ExpeDat, the default server port is UDP 8080.
 See DEI Tech Note 0002 for detailed instructions on configuring firewalls.